 Start up advisor and business plan writer

-I work with a number of financial advisors and accountants and it surprises me that they don’t offer start up advice or business plan help on their websites.
+I work with several financial advisors and accountants, and it surprises me that they don’t offer start-up advice or business plan help on their websites.

-Whilst I don’t offer either, the click forecasting and keyword research that I do for clients identifies the size of a market opportunity and traffic potential.
+While I don’t offer either, click forecasting and keyword research for clients identify a market opportunity’s size and traffic potential.

-Start up businesses need solid advice and a good business plan and many willing pay for experienced, professional advice.
+Start-up businesses need solid advice, a good business plan, and many willingly pay for experienced, professional advice.